Dodo bird verdict: Issues in testing

 A considerable amount of the controversy about the Dodo bird verdict relates to the meta-analytic methods used in research.
 These generate a lack of clear psychotherapeutic evidence for the support of either side in the debate.
 Meta-analytic studies have compared the effect sizes of different treatments, but have not been reliable in finding a consistent effect size.
 This could be because of several confounding variables.
 For example, many researchers are said to "have an agenda" when conducting meta-analyses, cherry-picking experiments they want to use in their study in order to produce the results they want.
 This pre-determined skewing results in unfair representations of the research.
 "Agenda"-based meta-analyses are confounded with the researcher's political, social, and economical opinions.
-Since psychologists are given the power to choose which studies are used in a meta-analysis, personal biases are involved, and the meta-analysis will produce biased results if the researcher is not careful in controlling for his or her own opinions.
+Since psychologists are given the power to choose which studies are used in a meta-analysis, personal biases are involved, and the meta-analysis will produce biased results if the researcher is not careful in controlling for their own opinions.

 Researchers opposing the Dodo bird verdict have found Dodo bird supporters' meta-analyses to be "agenda"-based and highly subjective.
 Arguments have proposed that meta-analyses could possibly produce misleading results because of the type of studies combined in the comparison.
 In Paul Crits-Christoph's review of Wampold et al.'s (1997) comparative study, a work that supported the Dodo bird verdict, he concluded that out of the 114 articles used in the study, 79 of them involve similar comparative tests.
 Some meta-analyses constructed are not sensitive to the subtle distinctions between treatment effects, especially among comparative studies of highly similar treatments.